harmonydata/harmonydata.github.io/content/en/blog/doxa-parsing.md

 We would like to improve Harmony's PDF parsing algorithm.

-We would like to improve Harmony with a *fine tuned* large language model.
+We would like to improve Harmony with a *fine tuned* language model.
 We have teamed up with DOXA AI and made an online competition where you can improve on the off-the-shelf LLMs which we are currently using.
 You can win up to £1000 in vouchers!
 [Click here to join the Harmony matching competition on DOXA AI](https://doxaai.com/competition/harmony-parsing).

 {{< grid columns="2" >}}
-  {{< card heading="Register on DOXA AI" copy="Enter the competition on DOXA AI by fine tuning your own large language model and improve Harmony!" url="https://doxaai.com/competition/harmony-parsing" >}}
+  {{< card heading="Register on DOXA AI" copy="Enter the competition on DOXA AI by fine tuning your own language model and improve Harmony!" url="https://doxaai.com/competition/harmony-parsing" >}}
   {{< card heading="Join our Discord" copy="Join the Harmony Discord server.
 Check out the 🏅「matching-challenge」 channel!" url="https://discord.com/invite/harmonydata" >}}
 {{< /grid >}}